Nigel-deSnoo/sandbox-public/README.md

 "commit"), then send them
 back to the repository on GitHub so the rest of our team can see them (this is "pushing to origin").

 Make changes with the Web IDE!
+Okay, if you say so.

 Another remote commit was made that i want to fetch to my local repository and pull if there are no conflicts.